MHIN 1: Community engagement systems for people from ethnic minority communities to improve access to mental healthcare

 - Experience

-- Outcomes
+- Outcomes.

 An evaluation also took place during phase 1, with a survey used to collect information from service users.
 Data was also collected on how often services were accessed and which people accessed them.
 A report was submitted to the GM ICB, at which point further funding was secured.

-Who are we working with?
+Who did we work with?

 - Greater Manchester Integrated Care Board (GM ICB)